Premiership of Humza Yousaf: Cabinet

 On 28 March 2023, following his nomination as first minister, he announced that Shona Robison would serve as his deputy first minister.
 That same day, Kate Forbes, who Yousaf defeated in the SNP leadership race, announced she was leaving government after turning down a demotion as rural affairs secretary in his cabinet.
 Yousaf announced the formation of a new government following his appointment to office on 29 March 2023.
 The Bute House Agreement, a co-operation agreement between the SNP and the Greens, was continued into his new administration, this making his government a majority informal coalition.

 Robison succeeded Forbes as the finance secretary, while his campaign manager in the leadership election, Neil Gray, was promoted to government as the wellbeing economy secretary.
 Jenny Gilruth and Màiri McAllan were promoted to cabinet as education secretary and net zero secretary, respectively.
 Michael Matheson succeeded Yousaf as the health secretary, with responsibility of NHS recovery, and Shirley-Anne Somerville was appointed social justice secretary.
 Mairi Gougeon and Angus Robertson remained in their respective roles as rural affairs secretary and the constitution secretary.

 Keith Brown, the depute leader of the SNP, was axed from government as the justice secretary.
-His departure comes amid the controversial imprisonment of Isla Bryson, a transgender woman convicted twice for rape before their gender transition, who was sent to a women's prison.
+His departure came amid the controversial imprisonment of Isla Bryson, a transgender woman convicted twice for rape before their gender transition, who was sent to a women's prison.
 Angela Constance, who previously served in the cabinets of Alex Salmond and Nicola Sturgeon, returned to cabinet, succeeding Brown as the justice secretary.

 Yousaf's cabinet is majority women, with six women and three men.
 All members of his cabinet are allies and were supporters of his leadership bid.

 Other key appointments included, Jamie Hepburn as the minister for independence, which the Scottish Conservatives criticised the appointment as "taxpayer-funded nationalist campaigner".
 Gillian Martin was appointed the energy minister.
 In Sturgeon's 2018 cabinet reshuffle, she initially nominated Martin for further education minister, however, after making offensive comments about minority groups on a blog post ten years prior, Sturgeon reversed her decision to appoint her a junior minister.
 Yousaf was criticised for her appointment to government.